aconstandinou/mean-reversion/README.md

 ### For all tests
 1. All tests perform mean reversion analysis on data held in a pandas dataframe.
 Therefore if you plan on using the methods within each python script for your own use, ensure that the input variable to the method is a pandas dataframe.
+2. Stock data used in these tests were from date range '2004-12-30' to '2010-12-30' which equates to around half of our data samples.

 ### Augmented Dickey Fuller Test (ADF) `aug_dickey_fuller_test.py`
 1. Performs the ADF test with lags of 2 to 20.